Eugene Boch (1855 - 1941) Monthyon - Paris |

 |

-Many times the family´s artistic potential has been used for the benefit of the company.
-But sometimes ... the One did not understand the Others Destiny of Eugene and Anna´s Art Collection ![]() Eugene and Anna Boch were unconventional and non conformist which annoyed some cousins of their age around the company seat in Mettlach, Germany.
+Back in the old times the family´s artistic potential has been used for the benefit of the company.
+Destiny of Eugene and Anna´s Art Collection ![]() Eugene and Anna Boch were unconventional and non conformist which annoyed some cousins of their age around the company seat in Mettlach, Germany.
 After the death of their uncle Eugen von Boch contact ceased.
 Due to Eugene and Anna´s friendship with many artists, and their desire to sponsor artists with no money, they built up two of the most important collections of Impressionist Art of their times.
 When they passed away in 1936 and 1941 both collections the Eugene Boch collection and the Anna Boch collection were dissolved.
+Eugene Boch lies at the Cimetière de Monthyon.
+His house was for sale when the website came alife.
+It needed some refrechment, but it was quite unchanged.
+Only one family had lived there in the meantime.
+The city of Monthyon and it's mayor Bernard Lefranc decided to buy it so this cultural heritage will be preserved ...

 ![]() |